 Common Content Marketing Funnel Mistakes (And How to Fix Them)

-- Over-Focusing on TOFU: Attracting a crowd without ever directing them to take action.
-Fix: Perform an audit of the content.
-You should have 3–4 MOFU and 1–2 BOFU pieces for every 10 TOFU pieces.
+- Fix: Perform an audit of the content.
+You should have 3-4 MOFU and 1-2 BOFU pieces for every 10 TOFU pieces.

-- Weak Internal Linking: Giving readers no way to proceed.
-Fix: Consider each piece of material as a component of a network.
+- Fix: Consider each piece of material as a component of a network.
 Carefully connect to deeper-stage, relevant topics.

-- Ignoring Post-Conversion Content: The sale is not the end of the funnel.
-Fix: Write newsletters that encourage loyalty, customer success stories, and onboarding content.
+- Fix: Write newsletters that encourage loyalty, customer success stories, and onboarding content.

 Optimizing and Scaling Your Content Marketing Funnel